codeforpdx/PASS/README.md

    PASS is able to connect to any solid-spec compliant pod server.
 However, for testing, it's recommended that you run a server locally.
 PASS provides tools to make this easy to do.

-1. Clone and install dependencies. `npm i`
+1. Clone and install dependencies.
+[See previous section](#clone-and-install-dependencies)

 2. In the project's root directory, copy the `env.template` file into a `.env` file.
 In bash you can use this command:
     ```bash